marvin-hansen/next_graph/README.md

 For any graph that can fit within a typical server's RAM, nearly every analytical query is sub-second.
 This is the sweet spot for interactive, near-real-time data exploration on a massive scale.

-he table clearly shows that the primary limiting factor is memory.
-A graph with 500 million nodes is computationally trivial to analyze (a topological_sort takes less than 1.5 seconds), but it requires a machine with at least 92 GB of dedicated RAM for the graph structure alone.
+The table shows that the primary limiting factor is memory.
+A graph with 500 million nodes is computationally trivial to analyze (a topological_sort takes less than 1.5 seconds),
+but it requires a machine with at least 92 GB of available RAM.

-With a freeze time of just over a minute and a memory footprint under 200 GB, this class of problem is solvable on a single, high-memory workstation available today.
+**Billion node graphs:** With a freeze time of just over a minute and a memory footprint under 200 GB, this class of problem is solvable on a single high-memory workstation available today.
 For example, a commercially available M3 Ultra Mac Studio can be configured with up to 512GB unified memory that haas 819GB/s memory bandwidth and thus process complex graphs up to 2 billion nodes and 5 billion edges with single digit second processing time.
 As a matter of fact, a single data center server (for example, Dell PowerEdge)